 Also, if your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 3.2% of residents in the W 79th St / Broadway neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 95.2% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the W 79th St / Broadway neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the W 79th St / Broadway neighborhood buck this trend.
 66.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.4% of U.S. neighborhoods.

 Did you know that the W 79th St / Broadway neighborhood has more Eastern European and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.8% of this neighborhood's residents have Eastern European ancestry and 8.5% have Russian ancestry.

 W 79th St / Broadway is also pretty special linguistically.
 Significantly, 6.9% of its residents five years old and above primarily speak French at home.
 While this may seem like a small percentage, it is higher than 98.6% of the neighborhoods in America.